RobertZygmuntLehr/RobertZygmuntLehr/README.md

 <h1 align="left">Hey there! 👋 I'm Robert Lehr</h1>
-In our data-driven economy, building a portfolio of reference projects for me and you to use.
-Explore my repositories or find relevant topics by project here:
+In our data-driven economy, I am building a reference portfolio and a precursor to TWSH (Tools-Widgets-Services-Hub).

 # My Projects